gexijin/sge/content/post/2018-07-05-using-amazon-ec2-to-run-large-data-analysis-cheaply.md

     ```
     scp -i ../key1.pem  animals.tar.gz     ubuntu@ec2-52-14-179-157.us-east-2.compute.amazonaws.com:/mnt/data/
      ```
-14. Install Docker software follow this [instruction](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository), summerized below:
+14. Install Docker software follow this.
+I know little about Linux and install software on Linux is always a headache.
+But Docker containers can simplify things a lot, as many standard pre-defined computing environments can be easily cloned and deployed.
+See [instruction](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository), summerized below:

     ```
     sudo apt-get update